 “I told the father I’m not sure if we could do this.
 It’s not even about the money, I’ll do it for free,” Charles recalled.

 Charles, who has twin boys of his own, was touched by Alex’s story and his will for life.
 He agreed to do a ground-breaking procedure – a hair transplant surgery that had never been done before.

 He would have to transplant hair from a donor by taking hair from Alex’s identical brother Austin and implanting it on Alex’s head.

 A group of doctors donated their time and expertise.

-Charles used the latest technology in hair transplant surgery called ARTAS® Robotic Assisted FUE (Follicular Unit Extraction).
+Charles used the latest technology in hair transplant surgery called ARTAS® Robotic Assisted FUE (Follicular Unit Excision).
 The ARTAS® procedure is a computer-assisted, image-guided and doctor-controlled robot for use with a FUE Hair Transplant.
 The ARTAS® System uses sophisticated imaging technology to map out the follicular units on a head.
 It then chooses the optimal grafts to extract with precision before quickly and carefully harvesting each individual follicular unit of one, two, three or even four hairs.

 Charles said this type of transplant surgery can only be done from identical twin to another identical twin.

 “You can physically take hair from someone and put it on someone else’s head, but it’s just not going to grow.
 The body is going to reject it because it’s going to be a foreign object,” he explained.